L-X-T/sybit-essentials-modern/labs/04b_RxJS-Bascis.md

   airportsSubscription?: Subscription;
 ```

-Make sure you've added the import of `Subscription` from `rxjs`.
+Make sure you've added the import of `Subscription` from `RxJS`.
 Now we just need to assign the subscription in the `constructor` and then unsubscribe in `ngOnDestroy`.
 Since we're using `ngOnDestroy` we also need to add it's interface `OnDestroy` to the component:

 ```typescript
 export class AirportComponent implements OnDestroy {